polar-app/polar-app/sandbox/schemaform/README.md

 - (DONE) the height of the form text area

+- SimpleMDE *basically* works but the problem is that it does NOT work properly with react and generates a bad UI ...

 - Paste WILL NOT work...
 Paste works BUT the problem is that the generated content does not work with SimpleMDE .. which fucking sucks.